 - Allow the TP-Link router to reboot and give it a minute to reload its config.

 - Disconnect your computer from Ethernet and try to connect to the internet using WiFi.

-Use the SSID and password you just set up on the TP-Link router and you should have internet access!
+Use the SSID and password you just set up on the TP-Link router, and you should have internet access!

 Although it can seem like a daunting task, setting up a second router as a wireless access point isn’t that complicated.
-Once you know what the alphabet soup of acronyms stand for, computer networks aren’t anything to be intimidated by.
-If you’re having issues, ensure that you’ve plugged the two routers together with an LAN port on both, and then check that DHCP is off for your router that’s acting as the wireless access point.
+Once you know what the alphabet soup of acronyms stands for, computer networks aren’t anything to be intimidated by.
+If you’re having issues, ensure that you’ve plugged the two routers together with a LAN port on both, and then check that DHCP is off for your router that’s acting as the wireless access point.